fuzziqersoftware/newserv/README.md

 ## Server setup

 Currently newserv works on macOS, Windows, and Ubuntu Linux.
-It will likely work on other Linux flavors too.
+It likely works on other Linux flavors too, but is only tested in CI on Ubuntu.

 ### Windows/macOS

 1. Download the latest release.zip file from the [releases page](https://github.com/fuzziqersoftware/newserv/releases).
 2. Extract the contents of the archive to some location on your computer.
 3. Go into the system/ folder, open config.json in a text editor, and edit it to your liking.
 There are comments in the file that describe what all the options do.
-Most of the options can be left alone if you want default behavior, but on Windows, you must change LocalAddress and ExternalAddress.
+Most of the options can be left alone if you want default behavior, but on Windows, you must at least change LocalAddress.
 4. (Optional) If you plan to play Blue Burst on newserv, set up the patch directory.
 See [client patch directories](#client-patch-directories) for details.
 5. Run the newserv executable.

 ### Linux

-There are currently no precompiled releases for Linux.
+There are no precompiled releases for Linux.
 To run newserv on Linux, you'll have to build it from source - see the section below.

 ### Building from source (macOS/Linux)